lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fit/syn_events_fit.rst.txt

 |

-3. Configure the parameters of the optimization job: node number, core number and runtime.
-Run the fitting procedure using UNICORE authentication on JURECA or MARCONI, or on the NSG, and check the job status.
+3. Configure the parameters of the optimization job: the title of the job, the number of nodes, the number of cores and the runtime.
+Run the fitting procedure using UNICORE authentication on JURECA (booster partition), GALILEO, or on NSG (using your account or the Service Account), and check the job status.

 On JURECA, the node number, the number of CPUs per node and the runtime are set by default to 2, 24 and 10m respectively.

 |

-On MARCONI, the node number, the number of CPUs per node and the runtime are set by default to 2, 36 and 10m respectively.
+On GALILEO, the node number, the number of CPUs per node and the runtime are set by default to 2, 36 and 10m respectively.

 |